How did old instant cameras work

 Instant cameras, also known as Polaroid cameras, revolutionized photography by allowing users to instantly develop and print photos without the need for a darkroom or external processing.
 The concept of instant photography was first introduced by Edwin Land, who founded the Polaroid Corporation in 1937.
 The first commercial instant camera, the Polaroid Model 95, was introduced in 1948.

-See also Do phone camera capture instant
+See also Do they still sale instant cameras

 These early instant cameras used a self-contained film pack that contained both the negative and positive sheets necessary for developing the image.
 When a photo was taken, the film would be automatically ejected from the camera and passed through a series of rollers that evenly distributed the developing chemicals.
 The user would then need to wait a few minutes for the image to fully develop before peeling apart the negative and positive sheets to reveal the final photograph.